Skip to content

 titlestringModal heading

-messagestringModal message text
+messagestringModal body text

 confirmTextstringConfirm button label